lucacracco/multisafepay_payment/README.txt

 ------------

  * Download libraries 'MultiSafepay PHP' from https://github.com/MultiSafepay/PHP.
-   Extract zip and rename folder in 'multisafepay'.
+   Extract zip and rename folder in 'multisafepay_php'.
 Copy libraries folder in Drupal libraries folder (es. /sites/all/libraries/).
-   At the end you should have /sites/all/libraries/multisafepay/models/API/Object/Core.php for example.
+   At the end you should have /sites/all/libraries/multisafepay_php/models/API/Object/Core.php for example.

  * Install as you would normally install a contributed Drupal module.
 See: